WHO WE ARE

 In his role at ProMedica, Randy Schimmoeller sets strategic and operational direction for home care, hospice, senior services, lab facilities, rehabilitation services and outpatient pharmacies.
 With more than 30 years of healthcare human resources experience (The Ohio State University Wexner Medical Center and Children’s Medical Center in Ohio, and Community Medical Center in Pennsylvania) Mr. Schimmoeller’s expertise lies in developing partnerships with local community agencies to improving the health and well-being of our communities, and implementing programs to support ProMedica’s strategic and operational goals.

-As part of the leadership team of The Root Cause Coalition, Mr. Gromley plays a critical role in the continued development and implementation of the Coalition’s strategic plan, recruitment of Coalition members, and is responsible for the day-to-day management of the non-profit.
+As Associate Executive Director of The Root Cause Coalition, Ms. Brigham plays a critical role in the continued development and implementation of the Coalition’s strategic plan, recruitment of Coalition members, and is responsible for the day-to-day management of the Coalition's Washington D.C. office.

-As Manager of Education and Programming, Ms. Brigham develops all internal and external programming for the Coalition.
-Additionally, Ms. Brigham serves as the staff liaison to the Coalition's committees and provides facilitation support in the areas of Advocacy, Education, and Research.
-Prior to joining the Root Cause Coalition team, Ms. Brigham gained experience as a Legislative and Policy Associate at a DC-based healthcare consulting firm.
+Prior to her role as Associate Executive Direction, Ms. Brigham served as the Coalition's Manager of Education and Programming, where she developed all internal and external programming for the Coalition.
+Before joining the Root Cause Coalition team, Ms. Brigham gained experience as a Legislative and Policy Associate at a DC-based healthcare consulting firm.
 Ms. Brigham attended the University of Kansas, where she earned a Bachelor of Arts in Political Science and Sociology.
 Follow Monique on Twitter: @Monique_Brigham

 Gwenna Ihrie, Membership & Operations Coordinator